 First, Take a Good, Hard Look at Yourself

-At One Click, we wanted our culture to emanate from who we are at the most simple, understandable level.
+We wanted our culture to emanate from who we are at the most simple, understandable level.
 Sure, you could look at your business and think, “we want to be the most innovative company in our field.”
-That sounds nice, but that means you actually have to be the most innovative company in your field.
+That sounds nice, but that means you actually have to be that.

 My point?
 Be honest.
-Truly look at yourself and your company to see what makes you different, and understand what makes you tick.
-For us, it’s that we’re extremely focused on our people.
-We put people first, whether that’s our team members, community, or customers.
+Take a hard look at yourself and your company to see what makes you different, and understand what makes you tick.
+At One Click, we were extremely focused on our people, putting them first, whether team members, our community or our customers.

-Walk the walk, talk the talk
+Walk the Walk, Talk the Talk

 Once you establish who you are with your mission statement, live up to it.
 Yes, this means that you’re going to have to spend money and time on culture.